 How you interpret the flood of information will largely depend on how you feel about an asset.
 Therefore, you will lose the biggest advantage a trading strategy creates for you: To take guesswork and emotions out of your trading.

 A complex trading strategy might seem sophisticated, but it is not.
-A sophisticated trading strategy enables the trader to make easy decisions.
+A sophisticated binary options trading strategy enables the trader to make easy decisions.

 Therefore, the number one rule for creating a trading strategy is the KISS rule: Keep it simple, stupid.